jhsi/tailight-core/README.md

 https://github.com/user-attachments/assets/dbb21b92-af2e-488b-9a40-a17aeab9a02b

 ## About
-Tailight.js is a library created to help create hoverable desire paths between any two HTML elements.
+Tailight.js is an experimental library created to help create hoverable desire paths between any two HTML elements.
 It also can be used to create a light path between two boxed divs.

 Want to see the live example?
 [View it by clicking here](https://www.jameshsi.com/tailight-core)